gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.0/index.md

 ## React 17

-Please refer to React own [release notes](https://reactjs.org/blog/2020/10/20/react-v17.html) for a full list of changes.
+Please refer to React's own [release notes](https://reactjs.org/blog/2020/10/20/react-v17.html) for a full list of changes.

 ## GraphQL 15

-Please refer to `graphql-js` own [release notes](https://github.com/graphql/graphql-js/releases/tag/v15.0.0) for a full list of changes.
+Please refer to `graphql-js`'s own [release notes](https://github.com/graphql/graphql-js/releases/tag/v15.0.0) for a full list of changes.

 With this upgrade we can finally leverage interface inheritance for [queryable interfaces](https://www.gatsbyjs.com/docs/reference/graphql-data-layer/schema-customization/#queryable-interfaces-with-the-nodeinterface-extension).
 You no longer need to use `@nodeInterface` directive in schema customization: